Uniswap/org-v1/src/pages/docs/v2/03-SDK/02-token.md

 ): Promise<Token>
 ```

-Initializes a class instance from a chainId and token address.
+Initializes a class instance from a chainId and token address, if the decimals of the token are unknown and cannot be fetched externally.
 Decimals are fetched via an [ethers.js](https://github.com/ethers-io/ethers.js/) v5 provider.
+If not passed in, a default provider is used.

 # Properties